into your inbox

-On this day, December 17, 1984, Stefan Edberg and Anders Jarryd clinched the second Davis Cup title in Sweden’s history, defeating John McEnroe and Peter Fleming, from the United States (7-5, 5-7, 6-2, 7-5).
-The Americans had never been beaten in 15 previous Davis Cup matches, and this first loss cost them the title.
+On this day, December 17, 1984, Stefan Edberg and Anders Jarryd clinched the second Davis Cup title in Sweden’s history, defeating John McEnroe and Peter Fleming, from the United States, 7-5, 5-7, 6-2, 7-5.
+This was the first loss for the American duo, who had never been beaten in 15 previous Davis Cup matches.

 - The American dream team: John McEnroe and Peter Fleming

-Peter Fleming, born in 1955, was a good singles player, who had won three tournaments on the Tour, in 1979, and reached world No 8 in 1980, but he was mostly known for his achievements in doubles, with his favourite partner, John McEnroe himself.
-It was with him that Fleming claimed the vast majority of his 57 titles, including 7 Grand Slams at Wimbledon (1979, 1981, 1983, 1984) and at the US Open (1979, 1981, 1983).
-In 1984, he even reached world No 1 – and during that whole year, Fleming and McEnroe alternatively occupied the top spot.
+Peter Fleming, born in 1955, was a good singles player, who had won three tournaments on the tour and had reached world No 8 in 1980, but he was mostly known for his achievements in doubles with his favourite partner, John McEnroe.
+It was with Mac that Fleming claimed the vast majority of his 57 doubles titles, including seven Grand Slams – Wimbledon (1979, 1981, 1983, 1984) and the US Open (1979, 1981, 1983).
+In 1984, he even reached the world No 1 spot – and during that whole year, Fleming and McEnroe alternatively occupied the top ranking.

 - The Swedish team: Anders Jarryd and Stefan Edberg

 Anders Jarryd, from Sweden, was born in 1961.
-He turned pro in 1980, and he claimed his first singles title in 1982, defeating Jose Higueras in the final in Linz (6-4, 4-6, 6-4).
-In August 1984, he entered the top 10, and by November the same year, he was world No 6 after he had clinched the most important title of his career in Sydney, where he defeated Ivan Lendl in the final (6-3, 6-2, 6-4).
-Jarryd was even better at doubles, where he had claimed a first Grand Slam crown at Roland-Garros in 1983 (partnering Hans Simonsson), and reached the US Open final in 1984 (partnering Stefan Edberg).
+He turned pro in 1980 and claimed his first singles title in 1982, defeating Jose Higueras in the final in Linz (6-4, 4-6, 6-4).
+In August 1984, he entered the top 10, and by November the same year, he was ranked No 6 in the world after he had clinched the most important title of his career in Sydney, where he defeated Ivan Lendl in the final (6-3, 6-2, 6-4).
+Jarryd was even better at doubles, where he had claimed a first Grand Slam title at Roland-Garros in 1983 (partnering Hans Simonsson) and reached the US Open final in 1984 (partnering Edberg).

-Stefan Edberg, unlike his famous countrymen Bjorn Borg and Mats Wilander, played serve-and-volley.
-Born in 1966, he was very successful in junior tournaments: in 1983, he achieved the junior Grand Slam, but he almost quit tennis the same year, at the age of 17, after one of his serves accidentally killed a line judge in New York.
-He continued and probably didn’t regret it.
+Stefan Edberg, unlike his famous countrymen Bjorn Borg and Mats Wilander, played serve-and-volley tennis.
+Born in 1966, he was very successful on the junior circuit: in 1983, he achieved the junior Grand Slam (all four Majors in the same year) but almost quit the sport the same year at the age of 17 after one of his serves accidentally killed a line judge in New York.
+He continued and probably did not regret it.
 The Swede, who had bravely abandoned a two-handed backhand for single-handed one at the age of 15, claimed his first professional title as soon as 1984, in Milan, defeating Mats Wilander in the final (6-4, 6-2).
 The same year, he reached the quarter-finals at the Australian Open, without beating any top 50 player (defeated by the same Wilander, 7-5, 6-3, 1-6, 6-4).

-The 1984 Davis Cup final was hosted by Sweden, and it was held on indoor clay at the Scandinavian Arena, in Göteborg.
+The 1984 Davis Cup final was hosted by Sweden, and it was held on indoor clay at the Scandinavian Arena in Gothenburg.
 The arena, inaugurated in 1971, had hosted many different sports events, from the World Ice Hockey Championships to the European Athletics Indoor Championships, but also many concerts, including Led Zeppelin and Deep Purple.
-The Scandinavian Arena could accommodate roughly 12,000 spectators.
+The Scandinavian Arena could accommodate around 12,000 spectators.

-Overall, it was a close match, but in the end, McEnroe’s great serving (10 aces) could not compensate for his partner’s mistakes in key moments.
-Having lost the first set (7-5), the Americans gave everything they had to stay in the match and take the second one (7-5.
-In the third set, McEnroe fired three consecutive aces to escape an early break, but Fleming lost his serve two games later and since that moment, they trailed until the end of the match.
+It was a close match but, in the end, McEnroe’s great serving (10 aces) could not compensate for his partner’s mistakes in key moments.
+Having lost the first set (7-5), the Americans gave everything they had to stay in the match and take the second one (7-5).
+In the third set, McEnroe fired three consecutive aces to escape an early break, but Fleming lost his serve two games later and since that moment, the Americans trailed until the end of the match.
 In the last set, the world No 1 achieved another miraculous escape, saving three consecutive match points at 5-4 with two aces and a service winner.
-However, at 6-5, a last double fault by Peter Fleming gave victory to a Swedish team which had relied on Edberg’s consistency and Jarryd’s great shot making on many big points.
+However, at 6-5, a last double fault by Fleming gave victory to a Swedish team which had relied on Edberg’s consistency and Jarryd’s great shot making on many big points.